Corps of Royal Canadian Electrical and Mechanical Engineers: Royal Canadian Electrical and Mechanical Engineers School

-Royal Canadian Electrical and Mechanical Engineers School (RCEME School) (French: École du génie électrique et mécanique royal canadien) in Borden, Ontario, conducts training for Electrical and Mechanical Engineering officers, vehicle, weapons, electronic-optronic (formerly fire control systems) and material technicians.
-RCEME School conducts individual and specialized training for the Regular and Reserve forces.
+Royal Canadian Electrical and Mechanical Engineers School (RCEMES) (French: École du génie électrique et mécanique royal canadien) in Borden, Ontario, conducts training for EME officers, LEET, Veh Techs, W Techs L, EO Techs (L) and Mat Techs.
+RCEMES conducts individual and specialized training for the Regular and Reserve forces.
 The school offers 54 different technical courses for approximately 900 students.

-The RCEME School was once known as the Royal Canadian School of Electrical and Mechanical Engineering, and has been alternately located in Kingston, Ontario, Canadian Forces Base Borden, Ontario, and the Saint-Jean Garrison, Saint-Jean-sur-Richelieu, Quebec.
+RCEMES has previously been known as the Royal Canadian School of Electrical and Mechanical Engineering (RCSEME) and the Canadian Forces School of Electrical and Mechanical Engineering (CFSEME): it has been alternately located in Kingston, Ontario, Canadian Forces Base Borden, Ontario, and the Saint-Jean Garrison, Saint-Jean-sur-Richelieu, Quebec.
 In the early years of RCEME, the school alternated between Kingston and Borden, holding both English and French courses, until the General J.F.
 Allard Megaplex was built in Saint-Jean.
 This not only served as the recruit school for French-speaking recruits, but also became the home of the Canadian Forces Technical School (École technique des Forces canadiennes, ETFC), where French-speaking craftsmen (artisans) studied in their trades before being posted to their respective units.
 This changed when the ETFC was merged with RCEME School in the early 1990s, to make room for the English-speaking recruits in Saint-Jean when Canadian Forces Leadership and Recruit School Cornwallis was closed.
-The school is at Canadian Forces Base Borden, and has five companies: Headquarters Company, Regimental Company, Artisan Company, Weapons Company, and Vehicle Company.
+The school is at Canadian Forces Base Borden, and has five companies: Headquarters Company, Regimental Company, Artisan Company, and Vehicle Company.

 Regimental Company

 Upon completing Recruit Training and Soldier Qualification, then being posted to Canadian Forces Base Borden, future craftsmen take a two-week-long course called Common RCEME Training or CRT, which introduces them to the history of their trades, the march past, the badge, unit structure and RCEME traditions, such as Sadie, a statue taken from a garden in Italy during World War II, that accompanied the RCEME craftsmen through the rest of the war, and was finally placed in a glass case in the main hallway of Regimental Company, where she stays, except for occasional excursions for special events.
 It is at Regimental Company that the trainees are first given the title "craftsman".

-RCEME officers begin their Phase III training or occupational course at Regimental Company, where they too are introduced to the history and traditions of the RCEME, as well as undergoing a two-week-long field exercise to apply the technical and tactical skills that they learned in the classroom.
-Their Phase IV portion is held at both Vehicle Company and Artisan Company in order to familiarize future maintenance officers with various types of workshop and the jobs that are performed in each by the technicians who will be under their command.
+EME officers begin their Development Period (DP) 1 training or occupational course at Regimental Company, where they too are introduced to the history and traditions of the RCEME, as well as undergoing a two-week-long field exercise to apply the technical and tactical skills that they learned in the classroom.
+EME officer DP1 training includes elements at both Vehicle Company and Artisan Company in order to familiarize future maintenance officers with various types of workshop and the jobs that are performed in each by the technicians who will be under their command.